 - Completing long term projects that don’t have a hard deadline.

-- Turning off media to accomplish my goals.
+- Turning off (social) media to accomplish my goals.

 - Prioritizing things to get my documentary started.